drasi-project/docs/docs/content/how-to-guides/configure-sources/configure-azure-cosmos-gremlin-source/_index.md

 drasi delete -f my-source.yaml -n my-namespace
 ```

 Drasi does not currently verify or protect dependencies between Sources and the Continuous Queries that subscribe to them.
 It is possible to delete a Source that is actively used by one or more Continuous Queries.
-This will break the Continuous Queries or leave them in an unkniwn state.
+This will break the Continuous Queries or leave them in an unknown state.